IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 You will get the most out of the articles if you have some experience with TypeScript or JavaScript, or at least know how to enter and edit code in a text editor.

 We will not try to teach JavaScript or to explain every example in detail.
 Even so, non-technical readers are welcome!
 Who knows?
-Something might click and open a door for you.
+Something you read might click and open a door for you.

 You might not know JavaScript&mdash;yet!
 But someday you may discover a need for a custom block and come back to the examples in these articles for an idea.

 ---

-##### More about the code in Exhibit 1
+#### About the <code>//% block</code> comment in Exhibit 1

 The magic comments that begin with the pattern, <code>//%</code>, are called <em>metacode</em>.
 They contain information <em>about</em> your code, instructions that tell MakeCode how to prepare your code.